 What You Can Do to Help Wildlife

-National Wildlife Week 2014 is celebrating Wildlife and Water--From the Mountains to the Rivers to the Oceans.
-This week of celebrating wildlife and water is also a great time to take action to help wildlife and speak up for clean water in your own community.
+National Wildlife Week 2016 is celebrating Members Matter: Working Together for Wildlife.
+This week is a great time to get outside and understand the wildlife in your communities.
 Even small actions can make a big difference.
 Here are just a few of the ways you can help.